offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 first_indexes_checkpoint_n: 3
 ```

-The checkpointed indexes algorithm requires `last_to_first` when walking back to a checkpointed `first_indexes` value. `last_to_first` doesn't exist in the checkpointed ranks algorithm: In the checkpointed ranks algorithm, all `last_to_first` values have been replaced with a function that computes a `last_to_first` value from `last_tallies` checkpoints.
+The checkpointed indexes algorithm requires `last_to_first` when walking back to a checkpointed `first_indexes` value. `last_to_first` doesn't exist in the checkpointed ranks algorithm: In the checkpointed ranks algorithm, all `last_to_first` values have been replaced with a function that computes `last_to_first` on-the-fly.
 As such, this algorithm, when walking back to a checkpointed `first_indexes`, uses that function to determine what a `last_to_first` value should be for some row.

 ```{output}
 ch9_code/src/sequence_search/BurrowsWheelerTransform_Checkpointed.py